SteveChristian70/Chef-Workstation-Installer-Script/README.md

 - **Chef Server**
 - **Chef Server Login and Password**
-  - Must be logged into *YOUR* account on the Chef Server before starting script.
+  - Must be log into *YOUR* account on the Chef Server when prompted or you will reset whatever user's credentials you are signed in as.

 ##Instructions
 1. Download the repo to your machine